i-am-grub/VRxC_ELRS/README.md

 > WARNING: This plugin is still very much in inital developmental state.
 It is recommended to only install this plugin with the official release of RotorHazard v4.0.0

 This is a plugin being developed for the RotorHazard timing system with the following features:
-- Send OSD messages to pilots using compatible equipment (such as the HDZero goggles)
+- [X] Send OSD messages to pilots using compatible equipment (such as the HDZero goggles)
-- [In progress] Allows for the race manager to start the race from their transmitter
+- [X] Allows for the race manager to start the race from their transmitter
-- [Future Feature] Automatically switching pilot's video channels and output power
+- [ ] Automatically switching pilot's video channels and output power

 ## Requirements